 We did multiple pull ups in several variations of grips to get a feel for the comfort of each bar.
-We found the most balanced and stable bar to be the press bars, Garren Fitness Maximiza Pull Up Bar, HAKENO Doorway Bar and ANXEN Pull Up Bar, and the most comfortable bars for multiple pull up grips are Iron Age Pull Up Bar and Stamina Doorway Trainer.
+We found the most balanced and stable bar to be the pressure bars, the Garren Fitness Maximiza, HAKENO Doorway, and ANXEN.
+The most comfortable bars for multiple pull up grips are the Iron Age and Stamina Doorway Trainer.

 Ease of Assembly

 The final category we observed was ease of assembly and installation.
 The pull up bars arrived in varying states, some fully assembled, others in pieces.
-We were surprised to see that Iron Age Pull Up Bar and Ikon Fitness Ultimate 4-in-1 Doorway arrived in one piece even though they are both three dimensional bars.
+We were surprised to see that Iron Age and Ikon Fitness Ultimate 4-in-1 Doorway arrived in one piece even though they are both three-dimensional bars.

-The only bars that really require assembly are the Stamina Doorway Trainer, assembled in about 30 minutes, and Sagler Pull Up Bar, assembled in about 5 minutes.
-Both of these bars have great easy to follow directions and include all the equipment and tools needed to assemble them.
+The only bars that really require assembly are the Stamina Doorway Trainer, assembled in about 30 minutes, and Sagler, assembled in about 5 minutes.
+Both of these bars have excellent, easy-to-follow directions and include all the equipment and tools needed for assembly.

-We researched and tested the best pull up bars available to give you a more comprehensive understanding of each product.
-What we found was that each bar did the essential function as long as it was hanging on the appropriate sized door frame.
+We researched and tested the best bars available to give you a more comprehensive understanding of each product.
+We found that each bar did the essential function as long as it was hanging on the appropriate-sized door frame.
 While some bars are exceedingly simple, giving you just what you need and nothing more, others have more complexity, offering you more versatility for your workout.
 We hope that this review helps you conclude your search for your optimal pull up bar.

 — Daniel Dolan